 Hypersonic Weapons Approach

 Russia and China appear to be focused primarily on the delivery of nuclear warheads, and in which case, accuracy doesn’t really matter very much.
 The United States is more interested in the delivery of non-nuclear warheads, and therefore, accuracy (few meters) is absolutely critical for the weapon to be militarily effective.
 U.S. boost-glide weapon R&D program, the Advanced Hypersonic Weapon, has seen a glider tested over about 4,000 kilometers.
 Even the Russian Avangard may later have non-nuclear warheads after redefining accuracy.
-DARPA and Lockheed Martin are developing the hypersonic air-breathing weapon concept (HAWC) and tactical boost-glide (TBG) programs for the U.S. Air Force.
+DARPA and USAF are developing the hypersonic air-breathing weapon concept (HAWC) and tactical boost-glide (TBG) programs for the U.S. Air Force.
 U.S. Navy plans to develop and field an offensive hypersonic weapons by 2025.
 Submarines offer a great platform for adapting new missile technologies, like they did in the past for Tomahawk cruise missile or Trident II D5 ballistic missile.
 A Mach 5 HCM could hit a target 500 nautical miles away in 15 minutes or less, compared with as much as two hours for a subsonic cruise missile like Tomahawk.
 This would provide a prompt theater strike capability.

 India’s Hypersonic Technology Demonstrator Vehicle